 Mochi donuts are best enjoyed fresh or within the same day as making them but you can make them up to 4 days in advance and store them in an airtight container at room temperature.
 If you want to reheat them, microwave each donut for 30 seconds or until warm.

-I don't recommend this.
-I've tried baking them in the oven and making them in the air fryer, but they just don't work as well if you want the best mochi donuts.
-In the oven, they get too crispy on the outside even though they are chewy on the inside.
+I don't recommend baking or air frying mochi donuts because they get overly crispy on the outside even though they are chewy on the inside.
 Therefore, it's best to deep fry them.

 Leftover oil can be reused a couple more times.
 To do this, allow the hot oil to cool down completely in the pan and remove any browned bits.
 Then transfer the cool oil to a sealed airtight container and store it in the fridge.
 It will last up to 2 months.
 If the oil begins to look cloudy, do not use it and compost it.